hemalatha-hs/Corona_bot/README.md

 # Corona_bot

-The COVID-19 Chatbot provides users with information related to COVID-19, such as symptoms, prevention measures, and general knowledge about the virus.

-# COVID-19 Chatbot

 This project involves developing a chatbot designed to answer questions about COVID-19.
-It uses various technologies and libraries including TensorFlow, Keras, NLTK, and Python.
+It provides users with information related to COVID-19, such as symptoms, prevention measures, and general knowledge about the virus.It uses various technologies and libraries including TensorFlow, Keras, NLTK, and Python.

 ## Key Components